|An organic market garden in Manitoba.|

 • High school diploma, Dauphin Collegiate Technical Institute, Dauphin, MB; typing and shorthand degree, Sprott-Shaw Business College, Victoria, BC along with various skills courses at CBC, including writing and interviewing.

-• 1990: B’Nai Brith award for human rights broadcasting as part of a team at CBC Radio, Saskatchewan.
+• 1990: The B’Nai Brith award for human rights broadcasting as part of a team at CBC Radio, Saskatchewan.
+The series, "A People Apart," chronicled incidents of discrimination and abuse against indigenous people.

 • 1984:Nomination for Peabody and winner of Saskatchewan Reporters’ Asn.
 Award for best radio documentary.